 Scholarships are available for this program on a first-come basis.
 Please see the Courageous Women website: http://cwfl.org for information and an application specific to this retreat.

 The 7th Annual Courageous Women Retreat is being generously supported by the Eileen Fisher Foundation, who has awarded grants to fund program scholarships.
 If you would like to contribute this fund, please click here.

 CWFL has a new website!
 Read about it here.

-Acharya Judith Lief is a contemplative hospice pioneer, a senior meditation instructor, the former dean of Naropa University and author of Making Friends With Death, among others.
+Acharya Emeritus Judith Lief is a contemplative hospice pioneer, a senior meditation instructor, the former Dean of Naropa University and author of Making Friends With Death, among others.